caktus/guidebook/docs/hosting-practices.md

 with help from the developers as needed.

 Developers should be sure they know how to go from backups to running servers.
-Furthermore, you can\'t really know if you can do this unless you\'ve done it, so we should practice disaster recovery for each project where that would be critical in an emergency.
+Furthermore, you can't really know if you can do this unless you've done it, so we should practice disaster recovery for each project where that would be critical in an emergency.

 Notification on errors